Looking to discover London’s best parks and wide open spaces?

 Regents Park

-Regents Park is also a large and beautiful park for long walks, with two cafés where you can stop and relax with a coffee and/or lunch.
+Regents Park is also one of London’s best parks, and is a large and beautiful park for long walks, with two cafés where you can stop and relax with a coffee and/or lunch.
 There is an inner circle in the park with lawns and beautiful gardens all year round.
 Renowned architect, John Nash, designed the park in the 1810s, and it spans 197 hectares (487 acres), packed with beautiful manicured gardens and sprawling green fields.

 Alongside the stunning formal gardens, there is also a large boating lake, as well as numerous playgrounds, and one of the largest outdoor sports fields in central London.